 Dixon’s tours as a surface warfare officer included boilers/weapons officer, USS Preble (DDG-46); weapons officer, USS LaSalle (AGF-3); surface detailer, Bureau of Personnel; and watch officer, National Military Command Center.

-Dixon’s tours included Vice Commander, USNAVCENT/C5F, Director, Iraqi Training and Advisory Mission-Navy and Marine, Deputy Commander Navy Region Northwest, he commanded Selective Service System 125, COMNAVSURFLANT DET 606, Afloat Culture Workshop for CNSF, NAVCENT DET 109, Naval Beach Group Two, Inshore Boat Unit Two Three, and Gaining Command Liaison Officer Beach Master Unit Two.
-In 1991, Dixon participated in Operations Desert Shield and Desert Storm as the Operations Officer for the United Nations Mission headquartered in Kuwait.
+Dixon’s tours included vice commander, USNAVCENT/C5F, director, Iraqi Training and Advisory Mission-Navy and Marine, deputy commander Navy Region Northwest, he commanded Selective Service System 125, COMNAVSURFLANT DET 606, Afloat Culture Workshop for CNSF, NAVCENT DET 109, Naval Beach Group 2, Inshore Boat Unit 23, and Gaining Command liaison officer Beach Master Unit 2.
+In 1991, Dixon participated in Operations Desert Shield and Desert Storm as the Operations officer for the United Nations Mission headquartered in Kuwait.
 He assisted in the establishment of checkpoints and managed the movement of all military and civilian personnel throughout Kuwait and Iraq.
-In 2003, 2008, and 2010 he was mobilized in support of Operation Iraqi Freedom responsible for protecting shipping in the Persian Gulf; Chief of Biometrics, with responsibility for all aspects of identification and verification and Director, Iraqi Training, Advising, Operations Mission-Navy and Marine building the Iraqi Navy and Marines.
+In 2003, 2008, and 2010 he was mobilized in support of Operation Iraqi Freedom responsible for protecting shipping in the Persian Gulf; chief of Biometrics, with responsibility for all aspects of identification and verification and Director, Iraqi Training, Advising, Operations Mission-Navy and Marine building the Iraqi Navy and Marines.